INOD Investors Have Opportunity to Lead Innodata Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innodata Inc. ("Innodata" or the "Company") (NASDAQ: INOD).
+LOS ANGELES, March 21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innodata Inc. ("Innodata" or the "Company") (NASDAQ: INOD).

 Class Period: May 9, 2019 – February 14, 2024